Women's Leadership Programme for Afghanistan

-The 2018 UNITAR Hiroshima Women's Leadership Programme for Afghanistan: Governance and the Sustainable Development Goals is a new training programme designed to empower junior- to mid-level young female professionals from all sectors in Afghanistan.
-Supported by the people and Government of Japan, the programme comprises of two workshops in Kabul and Japan.
+The UNITAR Hiroshima Women's Leadership Programme for Afghanistan: the Sustainable Development Goals, Action Plans and Governance is a training programme designed to empower junior- to mid-level young female professionals from all sectors in Afghanistan.
+Supported by the people and Government of Japan, the programme comprises of two workshops, including one international workshop.

 Call for Applications

-Please refer to the Call for Applications for more information on the application and process: Call for Applications Document (PDF, 600KB)
+Please refer to the Call for Applications for more information on the application and process: Call for Applications Document (PDF, 860KB)